 Due to the constant presence of new obstacles to ride over or avoid, mountain biking can also improve your reflexes.
 Mountain biking allows for greater risk-taking.
 Low-speed crashes in the dirt are less likely to result in injuries.
 As a result, you can practice new abilities without worrying about getting hurt.

 These abilities are all directly applicable to road cycling.
 In fact, because these skills are a little more difficult to develop on a road bike, some road cyclists employ off-road riding for training during the off-season.

 Of course, finding mountain bike parts isn’t always simple.
 In some regions of the world, it can be difficult to find contemporary parts like hydraulic disc brakes, 29er wheels and tires, and 1X drivetrain components.
-If you select a bike with contemporary components, you should think about parts availability.
+To select a bike with contemporary components, you should consider parts availability.

 Parts availability doesn’t really matter if you ride in a developed country or a big city because you can always order what you need online or go to a high-end bike shop.
 When choosing a bike, people who ride in developing nations or remote areas might want to think about parts availability.
 In general, mountain bike parts are more readily available than road cycle parts.